Circular 7 of 2025 2026 Examination Schedule

 1. PERSAL DEDUCTIONS

 The signing of Resolution 3 of 2019 in September 2019 by the National Department of Health together with major trade unions in Public Health and Social Development Sectoral Bargaining Council (PHSDSBC), brought into effect the implementation of PERSAL deductions from the 2020 APC season for all employees falling under the scope of the PHSDSBC.
+As a result of this agreement, affected nurse practitioners are urged not to pay the annual fees on their own as the employers are required to pay on their behalf in terms of Resolution 3 of 2019.

 1. eREGISTER

-The SANC has made an eRegister facility available on the SANC website which can be utilised by employers to verify the registration status of all Nurse Practitioners in their employment.
-Employers are urged to utilise this facility in the absence of a physical Annual Practising Certificate (APC).
+The SANC has made an eRegister facility available on the SANC website which can be utilised by employers to verify the registration status of all nurse practitioners in their employment.
+Employers MUST utilise this facility to verify the authenticity of the electronic annual practising certificate presented to them.

 Visit: https://www.sanc.co.za/eRegister.aspx for more details.